What is lupus?

 What causes lupus?

 While scientists do not know exactly what causes Lupus, it’s thought that it occurs in response to a combination of factors.
 Lupus disease has a genetic basis since the condition runs in families.
 It is also thought that Lupus develops in response to hormone levels, such as increased estrogen levels.
-Environmental factors linked to Lupus include emotional stress, infections, smoking, and exposure to silica dust.BOOK AN APPOINTMENT
+Environmental factors linked to Lupus include emotional stress, infections, smoking, and exposure to silica dust.BOOK NOW

 Types of lupus

 There are four different types of the Lupus disease: